On powers of the cover ideals of graphs: Introduction

 The Castelnuovo-Mumford regularity (or simply regularity) is a fundamental invariant in commutative algebra and algebraic geometry.
 For a finitely generated graded module $M$ over the polynomial ring $R$, the {\it regularity} of $M$, denoted by $\reg(M)$, is the least integer $r\geq 0$ such that for all $i\geq 0$, the $i$-th syzygy of $M$ is generated by homogeneous elements of degree at most $r+i$.
 An equivalent definition of the regularity via local cohomology is as follows: Here $\mathfrak{m}$ denotes the maximal ideal $(x_1,\ldots,x_n)$.

 For edge ideals of graphs, there have been a lot of research on connections between the regularity functions $\reg(I(G)^s)$ as well as $\reg(I(G)^{(s)})$ and the combinatorial properties of $G$, see \cite{BBH} and the references therein.
-Recently the conjecture that $\reg(I(G)^{(s)})= \reg(I(G)^s)$ for all $s\geq 1$ and for all graphs $G$ attracted much attention and much progress has been made in this direction, For the details, see \cite{JK} and the references therein.
+Recently the conjecture that $\reg(I(G)^{(s)})= \reg(I(G)^s)$ for all $s\geq 1$ and for all graphs $G$ attracted much attention and much progress has been made in this direction.
+For the details, see \cite{JK} and the references therein.

 Meanwhile, the study of algebraic properties of (symbolic and ordinary) powers of vertex cover ideals of graphs is also an active research topic.
 However, the regularity of powers of such ideals is harder to compute or deal with.
 In fact, although S.A.
 Seyed Fakhari presented in \cite{S} the following remarkable bounds for a large class of graphs $G$, including bipartite graphs, unmixed graphs, claw-free graphs: there are not many graphs $G$ for which either $\reg(J(G)^{(s)})$ or $\reg(J(G)^{s})$ is known precisely.
 Here, $\mathrm{Deg}(J(G))$ is the maximum size of minimal vertex covers of $G$.
 When $G$ is either a crown graph or a complete multipartite graph, $\reg(J(G)^{(s)})$ was explicitly given in \cite{KKSS}.
-It is known if a graded ideal is componentwise linear then its regularity is equal to the maximum degree of its minimal generators.
+On the other side, if a graded ideal is componentwise linear then its regularity is equal to the maximum degree of its minimal generators.
 In the literatures \cite{DHN,GHS,M,S,Sel} and \cite{S1}, some classes of graphs for which either $J(G)^s$ or $J(G)^{(s)}$ is componentwise linear are identified.
-For examples, in \cite{S1}, it was characterized all the graphs $G$ with the property that $J(G)^{(k)}$ has a linear resolution for some (equivalently, for all ) integer $k\geq 2$.
-In \cite{DHN, GHS, Sel,S} and \cite{S1}, they investigate the question of how to combinatorially modify a graph to obtain prescribed algebraic properties of the corresponding monomial ideals, and identify some graphs $G$ such that $\reg(J(G)^{(s)})$ is componentwise linear.
-In \cite{M}, some classes of graphs $G$ such that $\reg(G)^s$ is componentwise linear were found.
+For examples, it was proved in \cite{S1} that $G$ is a Cohen-Macaulay very well-covered graph if and only if $J(G)^{(s)}$ has a linear resolution for some (equivalently, for all ) integer $s\geq 2$.
+In \cite{DHN, GHS, Sel,S} and \cite{S1}, among others, they investigate the question of how to combinatorially modify a graph to obtain componentwise linearity of the corresponding monomial ideals, and identify many graphs $G$ such that $J(G)^{(s)}$ is componentwise linear.
+In \cite{M}, it was proved that if $G$ is a Cohen-Macaulay cactus graph then $J(G)^s$ has a linear resolution for all $s\geq 1$.
 For such graphs $G$, the regularity of either $J(G)^{s}$ or $J(G)^{(s)}$ is known.
+More recently, a new upper bound for $\mathrm{reg}(J(G)^{(s)})$ was given in \cite{N} when $G$ is a non-bipartite graph.

 In this paper we investigate further the properties of (symbolic and ordinary) powers of vertex cover ideals of simple graphs.
 Our first main result is motivated by Theorem 5.15 in \cite{DHN}, in which a family of graphs $G$ was constructed such that $\reg(J(G)^{(s)})$ is not eventually linear in $s$.
 This result particularly shows that the equality $\reg(J(G)^{(s)})=\reg(J(G)^{s})$ is not true in general.
 On the other side, we have known the equality $\reg(I(G)^{(s)}= \reg(I(G)^s)$ for all $s\geq 1$ holds for many classes of graphs such as unicyclic graphs and chordal graphs and so on.
 These facts lead us to ask the following question: